5 Staycation Ideas For A Fun & Safe Summer 'Vacation'

 You've probably connected certain locations as "vacation destinations" and others just as "destinations."
 Any new location can be a vacation with the right mindset!

-You can sit around and mope, or redirect and flourish!
-There are endless websites and apps that will give you reviews on hotels or Air BnBs.
+You can sit around and mope, or redirect and flourish.
+There are endless websites and apps that will give you reviews on hotels or Airbnbs practicing appropriate safety measures.

 3. Plan a road trip in an RV.